IMB11/vitepress-versioning-plugin/README.md

 ## Adding Versions

-To add a version, simply add `.vitepress/sidebars/versioned/{version}.json`.
+To add a version, simply add a directory to the `versions` folder in the root of your vitepress site.

+To add a sidebar, put your sidebar into `.vitepress/sidebars/versioned/{version}.json`.

 If you have locales in the version, localized sidebars can be found at `.vitepress/sidebars/versioned/{version}-{locale}.json`.